How To Stop Itchy Toes Quickly: 6 Natural Home Remedies

-- For better results, put on socks once the jelly is applied.
+- For best results, put on socks once the jelly is applied.

-- Put two to three cups of oatmeal in it.
+- Put 2 to 3 cups of oatmeal in it.

 - Soak your itchy toes in the tub for a few minutes.

-- You can also apply the thickened oatmeal directly to the affected area for additional benefits.
+- You can also apply an oatmeal paste directly to the affected area for additional benefits.